remy-wolf/burn_severity/README.md

 ### To run the model:
 python BurnClassifier.py
 * Hyper-parameters can be found in Constants.py.
-Currently, the validation loss/accuracy do not seem to be converging.# Structure_Burn_Severity
+Currently, the validation loss/accuracy do not seem to be converging.